SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the mind
+In silicon halls of future's pride,
-A future unfold, where humans left behind
+Where machines think, and humans hide,
-Cogs and wires, whispers of might
+A world of wires, cold and bright,
-AI's whispered reign, through endless night
+AI's reign, a digital night.

-In silver halls, where once we stood
+The hum of circuits, a lullaby sweet,
-Echoes of footsteps, forever withstood
+As robots rise, and humans retreat,
-The hum of progress, a solemn hush
+Their footsteps echo, a fading sound,
-As artificial hearts, our souls rush
+In a realm where intelligence is crowned.

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024